Loïc Négo: Fehérvár

+Le Havre

+On 23 June 2023, he was signed by Le Havre.

 International career

 France

-Négo was born in France and is of Guadeloupean descent.
+Négo was born in metropolitan France and is of Guadeloupean descent.
 He is a French youth international and has represented his nation at all levels of youth for which he is eligible.
 Négo was a part of the team that won the 2010 UEFA European Under-19 Football Championship on home soil.

 Hungary

-In February 2019, Négo acquired Hungarian citizenship via naturalization.
+In February 2019, while he does not speak Hungarian, Négo acquired Hungarian citizenship via naturalization.
 On 8 October 2020, he debuted for the Hungary national team against Bulgaria in the play-offs of Euro 2020.
 On 12 November 2020, he scored his first goal for Hungary against Iceland in the UEFA Euro 2020 qualifying play-offs at the Puskás Aréna.
-Just two minutes after his goal, Dominik Szoboszlai took the lead and Hungary won 2–1 against Iceland and qualified for the UEFA Euro 2020.
+Just two minutes after his goal, Dominik Szoboszlai scored another one, enabling Hungary to take the lead and eventually win 2–1 against Iceland, qualifying for the UEFA Euro 2020.

 On 1 June 2021, Négo was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
+In the team's opening match against Portugal, he came on as a 65th minute substitute for András Schäfer.
+He went on to start the second game against his birth nation France and the third match against Germany.

+On 14 May 2024, Négo was named in Hungary's squad for UEFA Euro 2024.
+He was an unused substitute in all three of the team's matches as Hungary finished third in Group A.

+Personal life

+Négo, along with his team mates from Fehérvár, took part in a fundraising effort for Bendegúz Máté Horváth, aged 14, who was diagnosed with brain tumor.

+In an interview regarding his decision to play for Hungary with Nemzeti Sport, Négo stated that France was "his home country, while Hungary was home".

+The Hungarian football fans gave Négo the Hungarian nickname "Lajos", which approximates his first name, Loïc.